BlogData RoomsData Room for Private Equity in 2026: Fund, Deal, and LP Workflows (5 Real Examples)

 When acquiring a company, the PE firm (on the buy side) reviews the seller's data room: financial statements, tax returns, customer and supplier contracts, employee records, IP documentation, legal proceedings, and compliance records.
 PE firms commonly run diligence across multiple concurrent acquisitions, so a single VDR platform handling many rooms (with per-room permissions) is preferred over deal-specific one-off setups.

 On the sell-side (exit of a portfolio company), the PE firm runs a full M&A data room with staged access per bidder, a Q&A module, and dynamic watermarking.
-This is the workflow that feels most like classic M&A.
+Stage-1 bidders see teaser-level materials, Stage-2 finalists see the full data set, and final-round bidders see management projections and sensitive legal binders.
+This is the workflow that feels most like classic M&A and is covered in depth in the due diligence data room guide.

 3. Portfolio company management